-Your lovely citrus trees have gone from blossom, to green fruit, to nearly done when - oh, no! - a significant number of fruits crack and split open just before they are ripe enough to eat.
-It is frustrating to the home gardener to have put so much effort into caring for fruit trees only to lose most or all of a crop, but this particular problem is preventable.
+Your lovely citrus trees have gone from blossom to green fruit to nearly done when - oh, no! - a significant number of fruits crack and split open just before they are ripe enough to eat.
+It is frustrating to the home gardener to have put so much effort into caring for fruit trees only to lose most or all of a crop, but this problem is preventable.

-Citrus fruit split is not caused by pests or disease.
-Instead, it is believed to be a watering issue that commonly occurs from September through November.
-The exact cause is still not yet understood, but botanists believe that citrus splitting is related to extreme fluctuations of humidity, soil moisture, temperature, and fertilizer levels.
+Citrus fruit split is not a disease.
+Instead, it is a watering issue.
+Citrus fruit split commonly occurs from September through November.
+The exact cause is still not yet fully understood.
+Botanists believe that citrus splitting is related to extreme fluctuations in humidity, soil moisture, temperature, and fertilizer levels.
 Fruit split can also occur in tomatoes and pomegranates.
-When a citrus tree becomes drought-stressed, it will pull moisture from its own fruit and the leaves will appear cupped.
-If the tree is then heavily irrigated in an attempt to “make up” for the water that wasn’t provided earlier, the fruits then swell so fast that the skins crack.
-These cracks normally begin at the navel, or stylar, end, where the rind is weakest.
+When a citrus tree becomes drought-stressed, it will pull moisture from its fruit to maintain its other functions.
+The leaves will appear cupped.
+If the tree is irrigated heavily at this point to “make up” for the water that wasn’t available earlier, the fruits will swell so fast that their skins crack.
+These cracks begin at the navel, or stylar, end, where the rind is weakest.
 Navel oranges are the most likely to develop citrus fruit split.
-Rather than compounding the problem of insufficient water during hot, windy weather, water the tree lightly for a few days, slowly building up to normal moisture levels.
-The same is true for fertilizer.
-If your citrus trees are experiencing drought, rather than feeding large amounts in April, June, and August, you may want to feed lighter amounts during the growing season, February through May.
-While split oranges are technically edible, most of them are not ripe enough to taste very good.
-Since these fruits are susceptible to diseases, such as Alternaria rot, as well as fungal and bacterial diseases, insects. and other pests, it is a good idea to discard these fruit or put them in the bottom of your compost pile.
+Rather than compounding the problem of insufficient water during hot, windy weather, water the tree lightly for a few days, slowly building up the moisture levels.
+The same holds for fertilizer.
+If your citrus trees regularly experience summer drought, rather than feeding large amounts in April, June, and August, fertilize lightly during the growing season, February through May.
+While split oranges are technically edible, most are not ripe enough to taste good.
+Since these fruits are susceptible to diseases, such as Alternaria rot, insects, and other pests, it is a good idea to discard these fruit or put them in the bottom of your compost pile.
+Comments are closed.

 All